Don’t let your job application be lost in an electronic pile.

 - Networking also helps job candidates learn how to successfully market their skills, connect to latest trends, and meet prospective mentors, employers, and clients.

-- Young individuals are not perceived as competitors to other workers, so starting early is key.
+- Young individuals with minimal experience who network among more experienced adults are usually not perceived as competitors to other workers, so buildng your network early is key.

-- Networking is a two-way street where individuals give help as well as accept help, thus building their personal reputations.
+- Networking is a two-way street in which individuals give help as well as accept help, thus building their personal reputations.

 - Networking in person is often uncomfortable, but a necessary skill.

-Students who participate in the Rainmakers Internship Preparation Program (RIPP) learn a lot about networking: how to network, how to build and maintain a professional network, and are encouraged to attend local business networking events with Chambers of Commerce (after they reach the age of 18 years).
+Students who participate in the Rainmakers Internship Preparation Program (RIPP) learn a lot about networking: how to network, how to build and maintain a professional network, and are encouraged to attend local business networking events with Chambers of Commerce.

-Students who successfully secure and serve one of our reinvented internships (as defined by the host business) are eligible to receive a free, lifetime membership in The Rainmakers Club, an online community dedicated to networking and job acquisition.
+At the end of their senior year, students who successfully secure and serve one of our re-invented internships (as defined by the Host Business) are eligible to receive a free, lifetime membership in The Rainmakers Club, an online community dedicated to networking and job acquisition.
+RNMKR